 - Content Manager: A web-based tool for partners who manage content and rights on YouTube.
 A Content Manager account owns one or more YouTube channels and the assets associated with them.
 Also known as Studio Content Manager.

 - Administrator: A person who administers a Content Manager and invites people to access it.

 - User: Anyone who uses a Content Manager.

 How to set up your Content Manager1.
 Link your channels

 Once you’ve linked a channel, you can upload content to that channel, control the monetization of its videos, and set the branding.

-In order to earn money with your videos and get paid, you need to associate an AdSense account with your YouTube account.
-You can create a new AdSense account or associate an existing one.
+To earn money from your videos and get paid, you need to associate an AdSense account with your Content Manager account.
+You can create an AdSense account or associate an existing one.

 To change the default currency, go to Settings User Preferences and choose the currency unit you want to use.
 This doesn’t change the payout currency set in your Google AdSense account.
 If you're paid in the same currency, the amount displayed here may still differ from the final payment because of different exchange rates.

 You can also choose a default campaign action in Settings Campaigns.
 For Content ID claims, you can choose to feature your official videos on fan uploads or do nothing.
 Custom campaigns can override this setting.

 You can begin inviting other users to the Content Manager account so they start managing its content.